2019-2020 External Scholarships

 Amount: (5) $1,000 Scholarships

-- Permanent residents of one of the following states: Illinois, Minnesota, Missouri, Nebraska, South Dakota or Wisconsin.
+- Residents of: Illinois, Minnesota, Missouri, Nebraska, South Dakota or Wisconsin.

-- Seniors at a high school located in Illinois, Minnesota, Missouri, Nebraska, South Dakota or Wisconsin during the 2018 – 2019 school year.
+- High school seniors at a high school in Illinois, Minnesota, Missouri, Nebraska, South Dakota or Wisconsin during the 2018 – 2019 school year.

 - Register & read scholarship rules at www.IowaStudentLoan.org/Come2Iowa